I’ve never met a soul who likes doing laundry.

 Sorting laundry for family members can be a cumbersome job at best.
 Smart parents use a permanent marker and make a small dot on the tag of a garment for kid #1, two dots on the tag for kid #2 and so on.
 This also allows for the system to be retained with hand-me-downs.
 This works well for linens, also!

-Buy one colour
+Buy one color

 Find a fun way to fold

 I know it sounds like an oxymoron, but folding can be fun.
-With kids, you can make folding clothing and putting it away a contest – whomever can fold their basket and put their items away (neatly) fastest gets to pick tonight’s dessert, or something like that.
+With kids, you can make folding clothing and putting it away a contest – whoever can fold their basket and put their items away (neatly) fastest gets to pick tonight’s dessert or something like that.
 Or, consider folding while watching TV or use it as a time to catch up with your partner (it’s something domestic that you can do together).
 I know there are more fun and sexy things to do, but every little place you can connect helps.